TrainWeb.org Facebook Page

 The coaches included reclining seats that were equipped with stereo headphone connections and power outlets for electronic devices such as portable computers.
 They were also equipped with television monitors for showing movies en route.
 The TV monitors also show a map of the train's progress, which is tracked by a Global Positioning System receiver on board.

 The baggage car was also equipped with hanging racks to carry bicycles.
-The power car provides the heating, lighting and electrical power to the cars, freeing the locomotive to propel the train.
+The power car provided the heating, lighting and electrical power to the cars, freeing the locomotive to propel the train.
 All five trains wore a unique color scheme of green, cream and copper brown (known colloquially as the "Latte and Cream", referring to Pacific Northwest residents' love of specialty coffee).

 The end cars on each set (baggage car at one end, power car at the other) also had distinctive aerodynamic tail fins similar to those found on American automobiles in the 1950s (and which, when viewed on end, look like the ears on a "Batman" mask, prompting many to call the trains "Batmobiles").